zimwick/Palo-Alto-Chromebook-Identity/README.md

 Installation:

 To use this chrome extension, you need a webserver with PHP already configured and running.
 This extension is designed to work on IIS with PHP version 8.0, but it should work on other versions as well.
-Make sure you have a URL that can hit the PHP.index file such as https://mytesturl.com/index.php
+Make sure you have a URL that can hit the index.php file such as https://mytesturl.com/index.php

 Configuration: